Loading...

 Scenario

 Your client suspects their system takes too long to boot.
-You’ve been asked to investigate the boot sequence, identify the boot-relevant filesystem layout, locate kernel artifacts, read boot parameters, and confirm the init system in use.
+You have been asked to investigate the boot sequence, identify the boot-relevant filesystem layout, locate kernel artifacts, read boot parameters, and confirm the init system in use.

 Operator context

-This is the baseline evidence you collect before deeper timing analysis or service-level root cause work.
-The goal here is “what is this system booting, from where, with what arguments, and what init process takes over.”
+This is baseline evidence you collect before deeper timing analysis or service-level root cause work.
+The goal here is to confirm what the system is booting, where it is booting from, what kernel arguments are in effect, and what init process takes over.

 Objective